This review is based on the opinion of coLanguage.

 • Grammar: In general, Dutch grammar isn’t as complex.
 Adjectives and verb conjugations in Dutch are relatively simpler compared to languages like German or Spanish, making it more accessible for learners.

-• Verb tenses: In comparison to Spanish and many other languages, Dutch has much less different verb forms.
+• Verb tenses: In comparison to Spanish and many other languages, Dutch has many fewer different verb forms.

 Some challenges